 In the consumerism and capitalistic world that we are living, it is only fair that in an expo that promotes geeky culture you will find the stores that want to give you what you need.
 In a cornucopia of small stores, you could find anything you wanted to have.
-From classic comic books of the DC universe like Batman – The Dark Knight, to independent artists that not only create their own comic books, but also all the merchandise related to it, that was the case for Jours de Papier, an initiative that created an entire universe based on two characters; first, the couple of creators promote their work through Facebook, and then they were invited to participate in SOFA.
-Also, there was plenty of space to explore different aspects of the geeky universe, with a great contribution of graphic designers who were selling stickers, caricatures made live at the convention.
-One of the places that stand out the most in my memory was a stand where a couple of artists were sculpting a figure related to the Marvel universe and Dead Note.
-The skill those two guys had was impressive, and of course, everything being for sale, so you could leave with an impressive piece of art to take to your lovely home in case you need an extra grind.
+From classic comic book of the DC universe like Batman the Dark night, to independent artist that not only create their own comic books, but also all the merchandise related to it, that was the case for Jours de Papier, an initiative that created an entire universe based on two characters; first, the couple of creators promote their work through Facebook, and they were invited to participate in SOFA.
+Also, there was plenty of space to explore different aspects of the geeky universe, with a great contribution of graphic designers who were selling stickers, caricatures made live at the Expo.
+One of the places that stand out the most in my memory was a stand where a couple of artist where sculpting figure related to the Marvel universe and Dead Note.
+The skill those two guys had was impressive, and of course, everything been for sale, so you could leave with an impressive piece of art to take to your lovely home in case you need an extra grind.

-In the exhibition department, there were three arenas within the SOFA convention.
+In the exhibition department, there were three arenas within the SOFA expo.
 BMX exhibitions were a great attraction for those really into it.
 Ramps built to have not only BMX but also skaters to show to those that are not familiar with their skills, and I must say it is very appealing.
 Seeing these guys on bikes or skateboards just flying over the sky is quite effective to get one’s attention.
-Aside from the flying BMX guys, there were several stores that promote and sell products for that demographic, which I found very interesting since most of the products they sell are made in Colombia rather than imported.
+Side to the flying BMX guys, there were several stores that promote and sell products for that demographic, which I found very interesting since most of the products they sell are made in Colombia rather than imported.
 Once you have crossed all the other stores, you may understand why the fact that they fabricate those items makes it a special thing.
-Besides the BMX spectacle, there was also a convention for circus activities, since it, as well as anything inside of SOFA, is a subculture on the rising.
-Not clowns, however, but acrobats and jugglers playing around while the sound of the landing wheels served as soundtrack to the evening.
-I was impressed to see such things mingle with a modern approach to acrobatics such as BMX enthusiasts.
+Besides the BMX spectacle, there was also a convention for circus activities, since, as well as anything inside of SOFA, is a subculture on the rising.
+Not clowns, however, but acrobats and jugglers playing around while the sound of the landing wheels served as soundtrack of the evening.
+I was impressed to see such thing mingle with a modern approach to acrobatics such as BMX enthusiasts.